Please note: I currently have a waiting list for Acupuncture and Tui Na appointments.

 I have treated plenty of people before who are scared of needles, who have found that they actually come to enjoy acupuncture treatment.
 However, if you really can’t face the idea, you could consider Tui Na, which uses acupressure and can be used as a kind of ‘acupuncture without needles.’

-In Chinese medicine, good health is seen as a state of balanced, harmonious functioning of all aspects of body and mind.
+In Traditional Chinese Medicine (TCM), good health is seen as a state of balanced, harmonious functioning of all aspects of body and mind.
 In this state, the organs of the body work effectively, there is no pain or discomfort, energy levels are high, the mind is clear and focused, and the emotions are balanced.

 In Chinese medical terms, this means having strong and free-flowing Qi.
 Acupuncture works by strengthening and regulating your Qi to restore good health and wellbeing.